angrybacon/doomsday-wiki/markdown/chapters/appendices/interactions.md

 ### Skyclave Apparition

-Remember that Death and Taxes can present removal by having an Aether Vial set to 3, even if they have no mana open Be careful if considering a pile with cards remaining in your library.
+Remember that Death and Taxes can present removal by having an Aether Vial set to 3, even if they have no mana open.
+Be careful if considering a pile with cards remaining in your library.

 ### Stifle, Trickbind

-Can stop Conjurer's Bauble activations, Tendrils of Agony and Empty the Warrens Storm triggers, as well as fetchlands, cyclers like Street Wraith and Thassa's Oracle triggers.
+Can stop Conjurer's Bauble activations, Tendrils of Agony and Empty the Warrens Storm triggers, as well as fetchlands, cyclers like Street Wraith and more importantly Thassa's Oracle triggers.
 Does not stop Chromatic Sphere, Lake of the Dead, Rain of Filth, Lotus Petal, or LED activations.

 ### Teferi, Time Raveler

 You cannot cast something using Shelldock Isle if the opponent has a Teferi in play however you can use Shelldock Isle to put a land into play.

+### Wheel of Sun and Moon, Terminus

+These cards can put cards back into your pile.
+The former will make all your usual ways of digging into or thinning the pile useless ie. fetchlands, cantrips and cyclers won't reduce the size of your pile anymore.
+While the latter cast with the Oracle trigger still on the stack, will reduce your devotion to {U} by 2 in addition to increasing the size of your library by one.